ndaba1/cmder/README.md

     });
 ```

 Refer to docs.rs for full documentation on the crate.
+Also check out the repository on github for examples of crate usage [here](https://github.com/ndaba1/cmder).

+If you found this crate useful, consider [starring this repo](https://github.com/ndaba1/cmder).

 ## Contributing